Up to 60% off sofas & mattresses — limited‑time deals.

 • want storage for bedding, or

-The catch is that the “bed size” may not map cleanly to standard bedding.
-Always confirm the exact mattress dimensions and which part of the sectional contains the bed.
+The catch is that the bed size may not map neatly to standard bedding, and the sleeping section is not always where people expect it to be.
+Confirm exact mattress dimensions and which piece actually contains the bed.

 Mattress Comfort on a Sleeper Sofa: What Actually Determines Sleep Quality

-A sleeper sofa mattress is not a standard mattress, even when the label sounds identical.
-Your goal is to avoid predictable discomfort traps.
+A sleeper mattress is not the same thing as a standard mattress, even when the label sounds familiar.
+The goal is to avoid the most predictable comfort problems before they show up in your home.

 Mattress size and length: don’t shop by label alone